cigsnredwine/chess-game-java/README.md

-# Java Chess Project
+# Chess By Jayden😂

-A basic chess game built in Java with a graphical interface.
+A basic chess game built in Java.

 ## Features